Sarius121/iserv-import/README.md

 ```
 python iserv-import.py
 ```

+## encoding
+The GOMSTH file and maybe also other files are usually in `Western (Windows 1252)` encoding.
+The script needs them to be in `utf-8`.

 ## required input files
 The following files can be edited at the top of the script